 I do not have any formal art training, I just use my imagination and my love for bright colors to guide me!
 Some paintings seem to take on a life of their own and I feel I am under it's spell!

 I now live in Cincinnati, Ohio with my husband, Sean, and three children, Ashley, Keegan and Lucas.
-I also have two black cats, Francis and Lord Infamous, two ferrets, Bonnie & Pauley, and a tortoise, Gio.
-Besides taking care of this zoo and painting, I also love to read, garden and listen to music.
+I have two black cats, Francis and Lordie and a ferret, Pauley.
+I love to read, garden and listen to music.

 My first childrens's book and my new art book are available on Blurb! http://www.blurb.com/my/store